Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 - Type: Plant-based sport formula

-- Bottom Line: Popular vegan brand, but nearly 2x over safe limit.
+- Bottom Line: Popular vegan brand, but nearly 2× the safe limit.
 Max 3-4x per week.
 Switch to OWYN.

 17. Jocko Fuel Mölk Protein Shake